-If you notice changes in your loved one's behavior or mood, it's time to open a line of communication.
+If you notice changes in a woman Veteran's behavior or mood, it's time to open a line of communication.
 By starting a conversation about your concerns, you let the Veteran know you're there, you care, and you're ready to listen.